 - Infrastructure and connectivity have received major push through schemes like Bharatmala and Sagarmala, as well as various railway infrastructure development schemes.

-- BharatNet – this is a telecom infrastructure provider set up by the GOI to enhance digital network in the rural areas of the country.
+- BharatNet – this is a telecom infrastructure provider set up by the GOI to enhance digital networks in the rural areas of the country.
 This is perhaps the world’s largest rural broadband project.

 - India is ranked four in the world in terms of its capacity to harness power from winds and ranked number 6 in the world in harnessing solar power.
 Overall, India is ranked fifth in the world in installed renewable energy capacity.

-Advantages of Make in India
+Make in India – Advantages

 The Make in India campaign has had several positive developments for the country.
 Below are some more benefits that have been derived from this mission.